 Thousands of boats, ships and canoes have been claimed by Lake Superior over the centuries.
-The Edmund Fitzgerald is simply the most famous and one of the most recent.

 Continue reading Shipwrecks of Lake Superior

 Ah, fall…the weather cools down, the bugs disappear, and our parks turn into a kaleidoscope of stunning reds, oranges, and yellows.